alxmrs/aromasday.org/src/index.md

 - **🪇 Live Music** - Come listen to local music of all kinds at the main stage at Marshall's.
 - **🧶 Vendors** - Local artisans with items of all kinds for sale.
 - **🪑 Garage Sale Alley** - Head to Carpenteria Ave by the school for a row of garage sales with unexpected finds.
 - **👧 Kids Zone** - Activities for kids in the park!
-Come see performers, art in the park.
+Come see performers and do a craft in the park.
 - **🏎️ Car Show** - Cool cars to admire in the church parking lot.